Want to Join Us?

 The student debt crisis.

 The burden is invisible but everywhere.
 Young Australians delay buying homes, starting families or retraining because of a system that punishes ambition.
-Teachers, nurses, and paramedics - the heroes serving the public - are among the most indebted.
+Teachers, nurses, and paramedics are among the most indebted.
 Meanwhile, approximately one in four of our politicians benefited from free university.
 How is this fair?

 The burden is invisible but everywhere.
 Young Australians delay buying homes, starting families or retraining because of a system that punishes ambition.
-Teachers, nurses, and paramedics - the heroes serving the public - are among the most indebted.
+Teachers, nurses, and paramedics are among the most indebted.
 Meanwhile, approximately one in four of our politicians benefited from free university.
 How is this fair?

 The burden is invisible but everywhere.
 Young Australians delay buying homes, starting families or retraining because of a system that punishes ambition.
-Teachers, nurses, and paramedics - the heroes serving the public - are among the most indebted.
+Teachers, nurses, and paramedics are among the most indebted.
 Meanwhile, approximately one in four of our politicians benefited from free university.
 How is this fair?

 Feature Image